jaxxstorm/leebriggs.co.uk/_posts/2018-11-07-kr8-kubernetes-config-mgmt.md

   - kr8
 ---

-Previous visitors to this blog will remember I wrote about configuration mgmt for Kubernetes clusters, and how the space was lacking.
+Previous visitors to this blog will remember [I wrote about configuration mgmt for Kubernetes clusters](https://leebriggs.co.uk/blog/2018/05/08/kubernetes-config-mgmt.html), and how the space was lacking.
 For those not familiar, the problem statement is this: it's really hard to maintain and manage configuration for components of multiple Kubernetes clusters.
 As the number of clusters you have starts to scale, keeping the things you need to run in them (such as ingress controllers) configured and in sync, as well as managed the subtle differences that need to be managed across accounts and regions.

 With that in mind, it's my pleasure to announce that at my employer, [Apptio](https://www.apptio.com) we have tried to solve this problem with [kr8](https://github.com/apptio/kr8). kr8 is an opinionated Kubernetes cluster configuration management tool, designed to be simple, flexible and use off the shelf tools where possible.
-This blog post will detail some of the design goals of kr8, as well as detail some of the benefits and a few examples.
+This blog post details some of the design goals of kr8, as well as some of the benefits and a few examples.

 # Design Goals

-The intention when making kr8 was to allow us to generate manifests for a variety of Kubernetes clusters, but give us the ability to template and override yaml parameters where possible.
-We took inspiration from a variety of different tools such as [Kustomize](https://github.com/kubernetes-sigs/kustomize), [Kasane](https://github.com/google/kasane), [Ksonnet](https://github.com/ksonnet/ksonnet) and many others on our journey to creating a configuration management framework that is relatively simple to use, but follows some of the practices we're used to as Puppet administrators.
+The intention when making kr8 was to allow us to generate manifests for a variety of Kubernetes clusters, and give us the ability to template and override yaml parameters where possible.
+We took inspiration from a variety of different tools such as [Kustomize](https://github.com/kubernetes-sigs/kustomize), [Kasane](https://github.com/google/kasane), [Ksonnet](https://github.com/ksonnet/ksonnet) and many others on our journey to creating a configuration management framework that is relatively simple to use, and follows some of the practices we're used to as Puppet administrators.

 Other design goals included:
   - No templating engine